 The Graduate School of Arts and Sciences (GSAS) offers the PhD and select terminal master’s degrees in 57 departments, divisions, and committees across all disciplines.
-In addition to these programs, the Faculty of Arts and Sciences recently approved a new a PhD in education, which will begin accepting applications in 2013–2014 for admission in fall 2014.
+The newest of these programs is the interfaculty PhD in education, which begins accepting applications in 2013–2014 for admission in fall 2014.

-GSAS is the only school at Harvard to award the doctor of philosophy (PhD).
+GSAS is the only school at Harvard to award the doctor of philosophy (PhD) degree.
 It also awards the master of arts (AM), master of science (SM), master of engineering (ME), and master of forest science (MFS).

-GSAS offerings include 16 interfaculty PhD programs, which bring the arts and sciences together with Harvard’s professional graduate schools.
-GSAS offers its PhD students the chance to complete a secondary field in one of 17 areas of study, including computational science and engineering, critical media practice, and science, technology, and society.
+GSAS offers 16 interfaculty PhD programs, which bring the arts and sciences together with Harvard’s professional graduate schools.
+GSAS also offers its PhD students the chance to complete a secondary field in one of 18 areas of study, including computational science and engineering, critical media practice, and science, technology, and society.

 GSAS students seek to answer fundamental theoretical questions and discover new modes of thinking.
 In their roles as teachers at Harvard College, they engage and challenge some of the most talented undergraduate students in the world.
 And in their future careers, whether within or outside of academe, they become leading members of their communities, drawing upon the spirit of intellectual curiosity, scientific inquiry, and prudent skepticism that their work here instilled.

 GSAS trains the next generation of faculty, university leaders, makers of law and policy, and industry executives.